-You should read the Help section next to the questions on the on-line application form for a full understanding of what we need and expect in your description.
+You should read the Major Grants Stage 1

+Application Guidance document for a full

+understanding of what we need and expect in your

+description.

 Urban Deprivation

 We classify as 'urban' those areas with a population of more than 10,000.
 Our focus is on areas of extreme deprivation and your postcode (or that of the area where you deliver your work) must be ranked within the most deprived 15% of the Index of Multiple Deprivation.